Apartment Tour Checklist: 17 Things to Look for in a Rental

 4. Reputation: What's the Word on the Street About the Landlord?

-Before you rent an apartment, you should know a bit about who you're renting it from.
+Before you fill out a rental application, you should know a bit about who you're renting it from.
 How can you tell if the landlord has a good or bad reputation?
 Start with the internet:

 - Search the landlord's name.